zakandrewking/brainshare-og/README.md

 why screen share when you can brainshare?

+The quickest way to turn a spreadsheet into a data-driven application.
+Provides a Postgres database, basic security, CRUD APIs, and asynchronous functions.

+# status

+Brainshare in early stage development, but feel free to peruse the code and try it out.

+# features

+- [X] upload XLSX
+- [X] REST API
+- [X] GraphQL API
+- [ ] create a postgres database
+- [ ] table view with collaborative editing
+- [ ] add new data from XLSX
+- [ ] form entry view
+- [ ] validation functions (plv8)
+- [ ] async functions to implement a https://3factor.app
+- [ ] cron functions
+- [ ] migrations
+- [ ] CLI and push-to-deploy

 # inspiration & acknowledgment

-brainshare is heavily based on [supabase](https://github.com/supabase/supabase) and relies on the open source contributions of probably tens of thousands of developers on hundreds of projects (would be cool to count them up!)
+brainshare is based on [supabase](https://github.com/supabase/supabase) and relies on the open source contributions of probably tens of thousands of developers on hundreds of projects (would be cool to count them up!)

 - https://github.com/supabase/supabase
 - https://github.com/themesberg/flowbite

+also inspired by Hasura and the https://3factor.app

 # Known issues